 According to Raymond Ndikumana, the Overall Coordinator of UR-Sweden Programme the 2019-2024 phase is imbedded into the proposed ‘Theory of Change’; an approach that seeks to eradicate poverty and advance the development of the country through interdisciplinary research.
 He added that the support will enable training of quality staff who will deliver success and ultimately complement to UR ambition to be a research led institution.

 “The phase targets to build foundation and capacity for UR to contribute to poverty eradication while propelling Rwanda’s economic transformation through collaborative research” Ndikumana said.

 Amb.
 Dr Charles Murigande (L) and Raymond Ndikumana during the meeting

 The Programme plans to enrol 80 PhD candidates who will be trained both at UR and in Swedish varsities on Sandwich mode.
 The support will also be extended to other key areas such as ICT, library, innovation, research management and research grants management.

 The phase will continue to support ICT which has been the major driver of research at UR in that it increased the use of ICT resources, upgraded the ICT infrastructure and built capacity of ICT staff.
 It is also expected to maximize the use of available ICT solutions and focus more on the research-need.

-Trépagny also added that they are on the verge of communicating and share all the research that have been done in the University of Rwanda ranging from bachelor’s dissertation up to PhD thesis.
-According to her, the move will also see all research and published papers digitized and made available through the University repository.
+In library, the move will be to communicate the research that have been done in the University of Rwanda including research conducted as part of students’ dissertation and PhD thesis.
+Besides, the support will ensure that all research and published papers are digitized and made available through the University repository.